edrochenski/juvo/TASKS.md

 ## `JuvoProcess`
 * Move `WebHost` refs/code from `Program` into `JuvoClient`
 * ~~Move configuration code from `JuvoClient` into `Program` and allow it to be injected in~~
+* Accept command line arguments in the process to override behavior and config file

 # Planned Additions